 - Keep the working contract and practices parallel.

-- Take attorney consultation for reviewing the contract for better assessment.
+- Take labor attorney consultation for reviewing the contract for better assessment.

 - Maintain a compliance file.